 Split to Brač Tour

 If you would like a guide and not to be at the mercy of ferry timetables, we recommend visiting Brač on this organised tour.
-It includes time plenty of time to explore the island, lunch and swimming time!
+It includes time plenty of time to explore the town of Bol on the island and plenty of swimming time!
 Click here to check availability

 Split to Hvar Day Trip